-Level of multi-use trail development - Over the past two decades, lowa has developed an extensive multi-use trail system.
+Over the past two decades, lowa has developed an extensive MUT system.
 These trails provide many opportunities for transportation and recreational biking and walking.
 However, due to the expense of MUT construction and difficulty in acquiring right-of-way for new trails, the system has many gaps that decrease its connectivity.
-In addition, the expense of MUT maintenance and limited funding sources may discourage communities from constructing trails on their own or in partnership with DOT.
+In addition, the expense of MUT maintenance and limited funding sources may discourage communities from constructing trails on their own or in partnership with Iowa DOT.
 According to the Rails-to-Trails Conservancy, maintenance costs average more than \$2,000 per mile per year.
 Local communities are typically responsible for maintaining MUTs, even when they are constructed within DOT right-of-way.